drammock/eeg-phone-coding/pubs/manuscript/manuscript.md

 syllable identity in other brain regions [@VadenEtAl2010;
 @MarkiewiczBohland2016; @EvansDavis2015].<!--(adjacent temporal areas such as
-posterior superior temporal sulcus (Vaden) and the sylvian parieto-temporal region (???), as well as frontal areas such as left inferior frontal sulcus (Markiewicz) and and left precentral gyrus and sulcus (EvansDavis) --> However, some studies that have looked for evidence of phonological feature representations in the brain have used stimuli that don’t
+posterior superior temporal sulcus (Vaden) and the sylvian parieto-temporal region, as well as frontal areas such as left inferior frontal sulcus (Markiewicz) and and left precentral gyrus and sulcus (EvansDavis) --> However, some studies that have looked for evidence of phonological feature representations in the brain have used stimuli that don’t